-Barbaree is the Managing Editor and Executive Webinar Producer for Directions Magazine.
+Barbaree is the Editor-in-Chief and Executive Webinar Producer for Directions Magazine.
 She also served as the Webinar Manager for the National Council for Geographic Education from 2011-2015.
-When she’s not travelling, blogging or creating, you’ll find her tutoring students in reading and math most weekday afternoons.
+When she’s not travelling, blogging or creating, you’ll find her tutoring GED students or volunteering with Alpha Delta Pi.
 She has many free resources on her website, www.barbareeduke.com.
 Her hands-on, realistic approach to education gives teachers and students a comfortable place to learn while offering fresh, practical ideas to improve the classroom environment.

 Emily Adams is a freelance graphic & web designer, content creator and social media manager.
 Emily and her husband Matt also run a pinback button company, EmilyAdamsOnFire.
 Her background is as an educator, marketer and designer in the corporate craft and hobby industry.